bright/new-www/src/pages/blog/2017-10-26-slack-fastlane.md

 ---
 layout: post
-title: 'Slack + Fastlane = ❤️.
-About one of Continuous Integration puzzles.'
+title: Slack + Fastlane = ❤️.
+About one of Continuous Integration puzzles.
+excerpt: >-
-excerpt: 'Professional development process consists of many puzzles.
+  Professional development process consists of many puzzles.
 Some of these puzzles can be: unit testing, choosing good architecture, clean code, continuous integration and many  more.
 In this post I will focus on one of these puzzles - Continuous Integration(CI).
 An integral part of CI in iOS Development process is a great tool called Fastlane.
 Fastlane is a powerful engine which handles a number of tasks like - dealing with code signing, creating `.ipa` files, generating screenshots to AppStore and much more.
-One of the cool feature of Fastlane is a Slack integration - and this is what I wanted to write about.'
+One of the cool feature of Fastlane is a Slack integration - and this is what I wanted to write about.
 author: kwysocki
-tags : [iOS, swift, fastlane, slack, continuous integration]
+tags:
+  - iOS
+  - swift
+  - fastlane
+  - slack
+  - continuous integration
 comments: true
 hidden: false
 image: /images/slack-fastlane/puzzle.jpg
+date: '2017-10-25T22:00:00.000Z'
+published: true
 ---

 ![Image with puzzle](/images/slack-fastlane/puzzle.jpg){: .center-image}